Top 10 Essential Business Insurance Policies Every Small Startup Needs in 2026 (Before Disaster Hits)

 - Tenant improvements in leased spaces.

-As more startups move into flexible offices and coworking in 2026, we see founders underestimate how much they would need to replace quickly after a loss.
+As more startups move into flexible offices and coworking in 2026, founders consistently underestimate how much they would need to replace quickly after a loss.

-That is how you get into the underinsurance trap where a payout only covers a fraction of what it takes to restart operations at the same level.
+That is how you end up in the underinsurance trap where a payout only covers a fraction of what it takes to restart operations at the same level.

 Replacement cost vs actual cash value